phatak-dev/blog/_posts/2014-06-29-matfile-to-rdd.md

 ---
 layout: post
-title: "Converting Matlab file to spark RDD"
+title: "Converting Matlab file to Spark RDD"
 categories: spark
 ---
-Many of the times, research data available to data science is in matlab format.
-So if you want to process that data through spark you have to have a way to convert matlab files to spark rdd's.
+Many of the times, research data available in data science is in matlab format.
+So if you want to analyze that data through spark you have to have a way to convert matlab files to spark rdd's.
 This post I am going to discuss about using open source [JMatIO](http://sourceforge.net/projects/jmatio/) library to convert matlab files to spark rdd's.

 ##JMatIO - Matlab's MAT-file I/O in JAVA

-JMatIO is an open source library provided to read matlab files in java.
+[JMatIO](http://sourceforge.net/projects/jmatio/) is an open source library provided to read matlab files in java.
 We can use this to read matlab files in spark also.
-You can download jar from [here](http://sourceforge.net/projects/jmatio/) or if you are using maven , add following dependency
+You can download jar from [here](http://sourceforge.net/projects/jmatio/) or if you are using maven , you can add the following dependency

 {% highlight xml %}
   <dependency>